More courage to participate in high-impact sports after short-stem hip replacement

 - Martial arts with a high risk of injury

-- Extreme sports that involve the risk of falling
+- Extreme sports that carry a risk of falling

 3.1.
 Theoretical risks of high-impact sports

-The main concerns associated with high-impact sports in hip replacements are:
+The main concerns associated with high-impact sports for people with hip replacements are:

 - Material abrasion : Repeated heavy loads can theoretically lead to faster wear of the sliding surfaces.